 In short, it opens your mind and makes you feel connected to others, even when we don’t all agree on everything.

-I avoided this for many years, until something “clicked” and I began to tear up dance floors during my clubbing 20s.
+I avoided this bucket list idea for many years, until something “clicked” and I began to tear up dance floors during my clubbing 20s.
 What’s the self-growth aspect?
 That it teaches you to be unafraid of others’ judgment, and to not give a F–K.

 To this day, I’ll dance in public at any party where I’m in the mood.
 As an introvert, I can’t begin to tell you what it’s done for my confidence and self-esteem.